obitech/andes/README.md

 ### Taking requests
 All endpoints take JSON requests, you can use [Postman](https://www.getpostman.com/) or good old curl for testing.
 Check the documentation for a reference on the API endpoints.

+# Acknowledgements
+This project has been created as a project at [TU Chemnitz](https://www.tu-chemnitz.de/index.html.en) and I want to thank Prof. Dr. Andres Müller and [osi8](https://osi8.net) for support.
+I also want to thank everyone over in the Docker and Caddy communities for creating and maintaing such amazing techologies (as well as documentation!).